raghavchalapathy/Deep-Learning-for-Anomaly-Detection-A-Survey/README.md

  The aim of this survey is two fold, firstly we present a structured and comprehensive reviewof research methods in deep anomaly detection (DAD).
 Furthermore, we also discuss the adoption of DAD methods across various application domains and assess their effectiveness.

+## Contributing

+Please leave a comment  if you wish to get your work be included in the survey kindly leave paper title and preferably bibtex entry [here] (https://github.com/raghavchalapathy/Deep-Learning-for-Anomaly-Detection-A-Survey/issues) in Issue list section

+I would be updating the paper every two-weeks and will be including and citing your paper in the appropriate sections of research or application sections.
+This enables us to keep track and follow the recent progress in the space of deep learning based techniques for anomaly detection.

 # Table of contents
   1. Introduction
   2. What are anomalies?